 ARPC1B (Actin Related Protein 2/3 Complex Subunit 1B) is a Protein Coding gene.
 Diseases associated with ARPC1B include Platelet Abnormalities With Eosinophilia And Immune-Mediated Inflammatory Disease and Combined T Cell And B Cell Immunodeficiency.
-Among its related pathways are Immune response Role of DAP12 receptors in NK cells and EPH-Ephrin signaling.
+Among its related pathways are Development Slit-Robo signaling and Signaling by GPCR and Immune response CCR3 signaling in eosinophils.
 Gene Ontology (GO) annotations related to this gene include actin binding and structural constituent of cytoskeleton.
 An important paralog of this gene is ARPC1A.

 UniProtKB/Swiss-Prot Summary for ARPC1B Gene

 Component of the Arp2/3 complex, a multiprotein complex that mediates actin polymerization upon stimulation by nucleation-promoting factor (NPF) (PubMed:11741539, PubMed:9230079).
 The Arp2/3 complex mediates the formation of branched actin networks in the cytoplasm, providing the force for cell motility (PubMed:11741539, PubMed:9230079).
 In addition to its role in the cytoplasmic cytoskeleton, the Arp2/3 complex also promotes actin polymerization in the nucleus, thereby regulating gene transcription and repair of damaged DNA (PubMed:29925947).
 The Arp2/3 complex promotes homologous recombination (HR) repair in response to DNA damage by promoting nuclear actin polymerization, leading to drive motility of double-strand breaks (DSBs) (PubMed:29925947).